 iLovePDF vs SnapPDF: honest comparison in 2026

-iLovePDF has a 15-year head start and millions of users.
+iLovePDF has a long head start and broad market awareness.
 Here's where SnapPDF actually beats it, where it doesn't, and who should pick which.

 iLovePDF is the incumbent.
-15 years in market, 100M+ users, name recognition that Smallpdf and Sejda don't have.
-If you're building a new PDF tool in 2026, you have to be clear-eyed about what iLovePDF does well before claiming you're better at anything.
+If you are building a new PDF tool in 2026, you have to be clear-eyed about what iLovePDF does well before claiming you are better at anything.

 Where iLovePDF wins